 Liptrap directed more tweets at Human Rights Watch, where Lakhdhir sits on the board, and at Harvard, which he attempted to persuade to de-platform Lakhdhir and his wife, who were booked to speak at an event.

-(clockwise from top left) Liptrap, Christie, The Spirit of Twitter, Lakhdhir.
+(clockwise from top left) Liptrap, the claimant, The Spirit of Twitter, Lakhdhir.

-Meanwhile, Christie, who is now the Director of Studies in Law at Newnham College, sent an email to Karop and 625 other Paul Weiss staff with the subject heading, “Sex Discrimination and Harassment at Paul, Weiss”.
+Meanwhile, the former associate, who is now the Director of Studies in Law at Newnham College, sent an email to Karop and 625 other Paul Weiss staff with the subject heading, “Sex Discrimination and Harassment at Paul, Weiss”.
 She and Liptrap also reported two solicitors at Stephenson Harwood to the SRA.
-Liptrap's campaign stopped when Paul, Weiss and Lakhdhir applied to strike out Christie's claims on 17 December 2018.
+Liptrap's campaign stopped when Paul, Weiss and Lakhdhir applied to strike out the claims against them on 17 December 2018.

-At the application hearing in March, Judge H Clark agreed there had "obviously been information sharing" between Liptrap and Christie "and some co-ordination as to tactics".
+At the application hearing in March, Judge H Clark agreed there had "obviously been information sharing" between Liptrap and the claimant "and some co-ordination as to tactics".
 She said the publicity which Liptrap attempted to generate "does not appear to have materialised", but that he could still have caused reputational damage to his targets as well as distress.
-However, she said, Liptrap's conduct could not be attributed to Christie, and as long as Liptrap kept his trap shut from now on, a fair hearing remained possible.
+However, she said, Liptrap's conduct could not be attributed to the claimant, and as long as Liptrap kept his trap shut from now on, a fair hearing remained possible.

 Liptrap told RollOnFriday, "The respondents were obviously hoping that a preliminary hearing and the threat of a strike out would make the allegations go away.
 This has ultimately been their principal problem from the beginning.
 They want to bully, threaten and silence any person, connected to the litigation or not, who confronts them about what they (allegedly) did".

-Paul, Weiss and Christie did not respond to requests for comment.
+Paul, Weiss and the claimant did not respond to requests for comment.